MechanicalRock/twitter-blurb-generator/module3/README.md

 ## 3.2 Verify UI with Dummy Values

 Before we write our APIs, lets use some dummy objects to validate our changes.
 This will allow us to avoid using time consuming APIs and provide us with quicker feedback.
-Lets assume for now that our database already has results.
+Let's assume for now that our database already has results.
 We will work backwards starting from step 6 in our flow mentioned at the top of this page.
 </br>

 **3.2.1 Check For Plagiarism When Blurb Has Finished Generating**